 We object to special considerations for sellers or buyers no matter who they are as they are not available to other businesses on an equivalent basis in their particular pursuits or needs.
 We also find it curious that a more accessible now “repurposed” building, the old Johnson School west of Five Points in Davenport, which is older and more difficult to repurpose, because of its architectural design and zoning, but which was decommissioned more recently, was not selected.
 Left to deteriorate it would have been more of an eyesore.

 Even more objectionable is that Branstad’s decision to highlight a firm such as “Victory Enterprises” normalizes political perfidy and thereby associates himself with it.

 * Just wondering.
-Given the political pornography that Victory Enterprises makes it a practice to produce, and the indifference shown by the governor, would the guv celebrate the repurposing of a public building to say an adult book store?
+Given the political pornography that Victory Enterprises makes it a practice to produce, and the indifference shown by the governor, would the guv celebrate the repurposing of a public building to say an adult book store instead of a purveyor of political porn?
 Tax revenue is tax revenue.